Gasprinskiy/gammu-mysql-db/Readme.md

    ./start_docker.sh
    ```

-   This will run MySQL/MariaDB with the Gammu SMSD schema automatically applied and attach it to the `sms_services` network.
+   This will run MySQL/MariaDB with the Gammu SMSD schema automatically applied.

 ---